danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 -capturing a copy of the TCP traffic flow with Wireshark.

+<b>What is the Address Resolution Protocol and why is it important?</b>

 ARP tables are like spreadsheets on the router.
-They assign IP’s to MAC addresses.
+They assign IP’s to your network adapters direct hardware ID (MAC address).
 IP addresses need to know which device to forward traffic to, and ARP tables provide the directory.
 As the attacker, we are going to make the victim’s IP point to our hardware instead of theirs.
 Once their traffic is redirected to our computer, we will forward the traffic back to them.
 In short, their traffic will need to flow between our computer before reaching its destination, hence the name “Man In The Middle” Attack.

 <b>Configure VirtualBox Bridge Adapter</b>